eMapR/TimeSync-Plus/README.md

 This process will create a “tms” folder that will house the tile images.

 ------
 Once your done with the above process you'll need to make a new folder called 'TS-Plus' and place the 'tiles' directory in it.
-TS-Plus will be the base of the directory and this where the config.txt file should be place along with 'create_sql_db.py' file and the 'TimeSyncPlus' application folder. the base directory should look like this:
+The TS-Plus folder will be the base of the directory and this where the config.txt file should be place along with 'create_sql_db.py' file and the 'TimeSyncPlus' application folder.
+The base directory should look like this:

 <img src ='https://github.com/eMapR/TimeSync-Plus/blob/master/images/folder1.JPG' width = 200>

-To Run the “create_sql_db.py”: in your LT-Change-DB command prompt add and run:

-​            `python \full\path\to\create_sql_db.py`

-Once running it will prompt you to find the locations of the config text file and the location of the observations.geojson with file path dialog boxes.
-The geojson file is in the TimeSync folder where the images are.
-Once completed a sql database will be located in the base directory.

 ------